arbor-sim/arbor/scripts/README.md

 '\#', or an entry definition.
 Definitions are one of three types: macros, rules, or groups.

-Macros
+### Macros

-:   Macros supply text that is substituted in rule definitions.
+Macros supply text that is substituted in rule definitions.
 A macro definition has the form:
+>  `macro` *name* *definition*

 The *name* of the macro may not contain any whitespace, and the *text* of the macro definition cannot begin with whitespace.

 Every occurance of `%`*name*`%` in a rule definition will be substituted with *text*.
 Macro substitution is recursive: after all macro substitutions are performed, the rule definition will again be parsed for macros.

-Rules
+### Rules

-:   A rule definition has the form: `rule` *name* *code* Rule *name*s
+A rule definition has the form:
+>  `rule` *name* *code*

-    may not contain any whitespace.
+Rule *name*s may not contain any whitespace.

 The *code* entry of a rule undergoes macro expansion (only macros whose definitions have already been read will apply) and then is compiled to a perl subroutine that is expected to operate on `$_` to provide a line transformation.

 If a rule is defined multiple times in the same table, the transformations are concatenated.

 If a rule is defined in a subsequent table, the new definition will replace the old definition.

-Groups
+### Groups

-:   A group definition has the form: `group` *name*
+A group definition has the form:
-    *rule-or-group-name*...
+> `group` *name* *rule-or-group-name* …

 Rule (or group) names comprising the definition are separated by whitespace, and must have already been defined in this or a previous table.

 Definitions added explicitly with the `--define` option are treated as lines in a table that is parsed after all other tables.

-### Example table
+## Example table

 Consider a table file `example.tbl` with the lines:

     # a comment comprises a # and any following characters, plus any
     # preceding whitespace.
     macro non-comment (^.*?)(?=\s*(?:#|$))
     rule rev-text s/%non-comment%/$1=~s,[[:punct:]]+,,gr/e
     rule rev-text s/%non-comment%/reverse(lc($1))/e

 This defines one rule, `rev-text` which will remove punctuation in the text preceding a possible comment, and then lower-case and reverse it.

     $ echo 'What, you egg!  # ?!' | cc-filter -n --table example
     gge uoy tahw  # ?!

-#PassiveCable.jl
+# PassiveCable.jl

-Compute analytic solutions to the simple passive cylindrical dendrite cable model with step current injection at one end from t=0.
+Compute analytic solutions to the simple passive cylindrical dendrite cable model with step current injection at one end from _t_ = 0.

 This is used to generate validation data for the first Rallpack test.